-In Canada – where Maria Panínguak` Kjærulff was educated – she saw this specific turkey race one Christmas.
-The cocks strutted and paraded their plumage as in a show.
-This fascinated her.
-The turkey in “Skovkalkuner” was painted from a little figurine which assembled the turkeys seen in Canada.
-The snow buntings were also painted from figurines but are also a motive MPK has explored since childhood.
-The apples were on the table – maybe part of some Christmas decoration.
+Skovkalkuner was painted based on a little figure reminiscent of the turkeys seen in Canada.
+The snow buntings were painted from some small pictures too, but they are also a motive MPK has explored since childhood.
+The apples simply laid on the table, possibly the part of some Christmas decoration.

-To MPK the painting is an investigation with a starting point.
-In the painting “Skovkalkuner” the starting point was the turkey, the figurines of the birds and the apples which the painting evolved from.
-She calls painting a time warp of energy and each work becomes a fingerprint of herself.
+To MPK, painting is a form of investigation with a specific starting point from which the picture evolves: in Skovkalkuner such starting point was the turkey, the bird figures and the apples.
+She calls the painting process a time warp of energy, where each work becomes a fingerprint of herself.

-MPK uses the birds and the apples to construct the painting, to shape the colours and to direct the brush strokes.
-The motive – the birds and the apples – is therefore not the essential part of the painting; the essential becomes the expression or the movement and investigation of the colours and the brush strokes.
+MPK uses the birds and the apples to construct the image, to give the colours a shape and to direct the brush strokes.
+The essential part of the painting is therefore not the motive – the birds and the apples – but expression: the movement, the colours, and the brush strokes.

-The painting can be seen in the tradition of the still life – a painting or a picture of arranged artifacts.
-In Europe the still life has been known since the Antique and was in periods loaded with symbolic meanings referring to the Christian belief, to life and to death.
-In the beginning of the 20th century arranged artifacts were used to explore the painting as a painting made of colours, plane and motive as with Cézanne or in cubism.
+The painting can be viewed as a continuation of the tradition of still life, i.e. pictures of arranged objects.
+In Europe still-life painting has been known since Antiquity and has in certain periods been loaded with symbolic values: the objects could for example reference Christian faith, life and death.
+In the beginning of the 20th century arranged items became used by artists for exploring painting as such – the colours, space and motives; this was for instance the case with Cézanne and Cubism.

-Nuuk Art Museum has in its collection several works of Maria Panínguak` Kjærulff amongst which is a small painting of the concrete apartment blocks in Nuuk from 2008.
-A painting which plays with the broad brush strokes as in MPK’s larger paintings but also flirts with abstraction as the motive – the concrete blocks almost melts and dissolves with each brush stroke.
+Nuuk Art Museum has several works of Maria Panínguak` Kjærulff in its collection, amongst which is a small painting from 2008 of the concrete apartment blocks in Nuuk.
+Although in a smaller format, in this picture we can still see playing with the broad brush strokes of MPK’s larger paintings and flirting with abstraction, as the subject almost melts and dissolves with each brush stroke.